Rigpa Canberra - Buddhist Meditation Centre

 Rigpa aims to present the Buddhist tradition of Tibet in a way that is both completely authentic, and as relevant as possible to the lives and needs of modern men and women.

-New Canberra Rigpa Centre in Holder to be Blessed by His Eminence Gyeltshen Tulku Rinpoche
+New Canberra Rigpa Centre blessed by His Eminence Gyeltshen Tulku Rinpoche

-Rigpa Canberra has the auspicious opportunity to have our new Centre blessed by an amazing Lama - His Eminence Gyeltshen Tulku Rinpoche.
+The new Rigpa Canberra Centre in Holder was blessed on Sunday 12 July by a realised yogi from Eastern Bhutan, His Eminence Gyeltshen Tulku Rinpoche.
 H.E.
-Gyeltshen Tulku Rinpoche is a realised yogi from Eastern Bhutan.
-His teachers include HH Dudjom Rinpoche who was one of Sogyal Rinpoche's main teachers.
+Gyeltshen Tulku Rinpoche is an outstanding lama whose teachers include one of Sogyal Rinpoche's main teachers HH Dudjom Rinpoche.
 His training has been principally in the Nyingma and Kagyu traditions and he is widely regarded as a master of Dzogchen and Mahamudra lineages.

 Guided Meditation Drop-in Sessions in Canberra